Interlibrary Loan (ILL)

 Placement of ILL Requests

 The Wyoming State Law Library will place interlibrary loan requests only for materials directly related to legal research.
-A person wishing to make an interlibrary loan request may contact the Wyoming State Law Library directly or may issue the request via the online catalog (wildcat link here).
-The Wyoming State Law Library does not charge for placement of requests.
-However, the person making the request is responsible for any charges assessed by the lending library.
+A person wishing to make an interlibrary loan request may contact the Wyoming State Law Library directly or may issue the request via the online catalog.
+The Wyoming State Law library does not charge for placement of requests, however, the person making the request is responsible for any charges assessed by the lending library.

 The Wyoming State Law Library reserves the right to deny any interlibrary loan request.